TobKed/blog/content/posts/2019_08_12_git_change_history.md

 Many times when working with Git you want change something in the history and Git is great about that.
 I strongly recomend to read [Git Tools - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 You can find there information how to use `git ammend` and `git rebase --interactive` (`git rebase -i`) commands.
-With them you change last commit, change the order of the commits, change messages or modify files in a commit, squash together or split apart commits, or remove commits entirely.
+By using them you can change the last commit, the order of the commits, the messages or modify files in a commit, squash together or split them apart, or remove some of them entirely.

 ### What and why?
-I wanted to show how I rewrite history, which commands I use, how I configure Git for it.
+I wanted to present how I rewrite history, which commands do I use and how do I configure Git for it.

 ### Setting up Git
-Some Git settings which are useful during rewriting history:
+Here are some Git settings which are useful during rewriting history:

 * `git config --global merge.ff=false`
 > By default, Git does not create an extra merge commit when merging a commit that is a descendant of the current commit.
 Instead, the tip of the current branch is fast-forwarded.
 When set to false, this variable tells Git to create an extra merge commit in such a case (equivalent to giving the --no-ff option from the command line)."